tomickristina/PA-Cancer-Immunotherapy-Transformer/README.md

     ```

   - After training one can see the checkpoint file (`.ckpt`) in the directory `checkpoints` in a directory named like the Weights & Biases run.
 The checkoint is saved at the point where the AP_Val metric was at its highest.
 Furthermore, the file with the `.pth` extension is the final model.
 These files are in the same directory as the training script.

-## Additional Data
-Prebuilt Embeddings, Models, ModelRuns and Physicochemical Properties are shared over [sharepoint](https://zhaw-my.sharepoint.com/:u:/g/personal/eggerval_students_zhaw_ch/EaZpwuhuUn9DpY6PcXrmrgEB5K-Qw5Git-W7o914mMRa_w?e=dQxMjw).
-Feel free to download.<br>
-The provided models are checkpoints evaluated at the AP_Val maximum point.
-These need to be trained further to get the same outputs as in the work.
-This has been decided so that they can be used as a starting point for task-specific training (TPP).

-## Disclaimer
-- The data pipeline and the model trainings were executed in the [lightning.ai](https://lightning.ai/) environment.
-Sometimes there were Cuda memory errors, then the VM had to be restarted for it to work again.
-- In Windows environment it was observed that the creation of the PhysicoChemical properties can lead to problems, in this case Assertion Error is thrown, which says that a scalar has the length 88 instead of 101.
-The authors are thrilled to know why.
-- **Attention** if one uses a legacy checkpoint of the Paired Vanilla model (vanilla_model.py) provided in the shared files.
-The checkpoints contain a unnecessary building block, namely "multihead_attn_physico" which must **NOT** be used.
-Filter therefore the state_dict, as shown after if one would use the checkpoints to reproduce the results:

-  `filtered_state_dict = {k: v for k, v in state_dict.items() if "multihead_attn_physico" not in k}`